inasafe/inasafe-doc/docs/source/user-docs/application-help/converter.rst

 Shakemaps are useful for carrying out contingency planning for the event of an earthquake.
 Normally these are distributed as grid.xml files which are not usable in InaSAFE or QGIS.
 This tool will import a grid.xml file as a GEOTIFF file from where it can be used within InaSAFE.

-Two different interpolation algorithms can be used during the import process - nearest neighbour and Inverse Distance.
+Two different interpolation algorithms can be used during the import process - ``Nearest Neighbour`` and ``Inverse Distance``.
 After the conversion, the tool automatically creates InaSAFE keyword metadata for the layer so that it can be used immediately for analysis.